mvolkmann/blog/src/swift.md

 - In Xcode, select the device from the dropdown list of targets at the top that includes the names of available simulators.
   It will have a generic name like "iPhone".
-- Press the play button.
+- Press the play button or cmd-r.
 - Enter the computer password.
 - Look for a new app icon to appear on the device.
 - One-time setup on the device: